Ttesori/100-days/README.md

 # 100 Days of Code Log

+## 9/10/2021 (Day 100)

+- Completed 5 Codewars kata - got stuck on a 8kyu, which was a really humbling day 100 experience.
+There's always something new to learn and I'm excited to plan the next 100 days 🥳

 ## 9/9/2021 (Day 99)

 - Completed 5 more Codewars kata - happy to see I'm coming up with the top solution more and more.
 Planning to start transitioning over to Leetcode soon... 😬